qiuysh/figlet-console-webpack-plugin/README.md

 ### Install

-Use npm or yarn install this webpack plugin
+Use npm or yarn install this webpack plugin, but it's not yet published.

 ```js
  npm install figlet-console-webpack-plugin --save-dev